glennji/glennjicom-academic/content/cv/experience.md

   date_start = "2018-08-01"
   date_end = "2019-02-01"
   description = """
 As the technical team lead, I helped set the direction of the Cloud Platforms team.
 We provide robust and intelligent platform solutions to empower barrier-free development and innovation for our internal customers at Domain.
-Whilst with Domain I:
+Whilst with Domain I was able to:

-* Implemented the Kubernetes-based platform consisting of several purpose-built clusters running on EC2
+* Implement the Kubernetes-based platform consisting of several purpose-built clusters running on EC2
-* Drove a number of initiatives focused on developer experience, configuration management and “SlackOps” (self-service)
+* Drive a number of initiatives focused on developer experience, configuration management and “SlackOps” (self-service)
-* Established regular reporting and cross-team collaboration
+* Establish regular reporting and cross-team collaboration
-* Mentored and consulted with  members of my team regarding best-practices for software development and devops.
+* Mentor and consult with  members of my team regarding best-practices for software development and devops.
   """

 [[experience]]